 Where to stay: Awaroa Hut & Campsite // Awaroa Lodge

-From Bark Bay you’ll begin your walk to Awaroa Bay by either crossing the tidal estuary at low-tide, or taking the high-tide track around the bay.
+From Bark Bay you’ll begin your walk to Awaroa Bay by either crossing the tidal estuary at low-tide, or taking the high tide track around the bay.
 The high-tide track only adds 10 minutes to your walk, so no need to plan in advance.
 From here the Coast Track once again turns inland as you make your way to the former Tonga Quarry.
 Continuing along the coast you’ll reach Onetahuti Beach, which the Coast Track walks along for nearly 1 km!

 From the end of the beach you’ll climb through the bush before descending to Awaroa Bay.
 Here you’ll find the Department of Conservation run Awaroa Bay Hut & Campsite as well as the adjacent Awaroa Lodge.
-The Lodge is a great place to spend the night if you’re in search of a bit more luxury that what the DoC huts have on offer!
+The Lodge is a great place to spend the night if you’re in search of a bit more luxury than what the DoC huts have on offer!

-Remember that you cannot cross the Awaroa Inlet outside of 1.5 hours before and 2 hours after low-tide.
+Remember that you cannot cross the Awaroa Inlet outside of 1.5 hours before and 2 hours after low tide.
 If you plan to walk further on this day you need to consult the tide schedules to be sure it will be possible.

 Stage 4: Awaroa Bay to Whariwharangi

 Distance & Elevation: 17.3 km // +805 m, -801 m